vpullakhandam/Data_Analysis/Python/Investigating Netflix Movies/readme.md

 10. What are the most common words or phrases in the descriptions of 1990s movies?

 ## Key Findings
-1. The most frequent movie duration in the 1990s is [duration] minutes.
+1. The most frequent movie duration in the 1990s is 94 minutes.
-2. There are [short_movie_count] short action movies (less than 90 minutes) from the 1990s on Netflix.
+2. There are 7 short action movies (less than 90 minutes) from the 1990s on Netflix.
 3. Top 5 genres for 1990s movies:
-   [List top 5 genres]
+Action
+Dramas
+Comedies
+Children
+Classic Movies
 4. Directors with the most 1990s movies on Netflix:
-   [List top directors]
+Johnnie To
+Youssef Chahine
+Umesh Mehra
+Gregory Hoblit
+Subhash Ghai
-5. The number of 1990s movies added to Netflix has [increased/decreased] over the years, with a peak in [year].
+5. The number of 1990s movies added to Netflix
-6. The distribution of movie durations shows [describe the distribution, e.g., "a normal distribution with a slight right skew"].
+1990    14
+1991    14
+1992    16
+1993    16
+1994    14
+1995    16
+1996    15
+1997    26
+1998    26
+1999    26
+6. The distribution of movie durations from the histogram you provided shows a somewhat bell-shaped curve with a slight right skew.
+Most of the movies have durations between 90 and 125 minutes, with the highest frequency around the 100-minute mark.
+Fewer movies are longer, with the frequency decreasing as the duration increases past 125 minutes.
+There are also a few movies shorter than 75 minutes, but they are much less common.
 7. Top countries producing 1990s movies on Netflix:
-   [List top countries]
+   United States
+   India
+   UK
+   Hong Kong
+   France
-8. The average cast size for 1990s movies is [avg_cast_size].
+8. The average cast size for 1990s movies is 9.21
-9. [Genre] tends to have the longest average duration, while [genre] has the shortest.
+9. Dramas, action films, and classic movies tend to have longer durations, while genres like comedies, children's films, and stand-up shows are generally shorter.
-10. Common themes in 1990s movie descriptions include [list some common words or phrases].
+10. Common themes in 1990s movie descriptions include when, after, who, their,family,love and more.

 ## Acknowledgments
 - Netflix Data from DataCamp